 Initial Court Filings

 The facts of every contested divorce case are different.
 However, most cases begin with an initial document filing of a Summons, Complaint, and Joint Preliminary Injunction.
 These initial court document filings are critical because the documents protect your rights from the start.
 If a divorce filing is unavoidable, it’s desirable to be the Plaintiff and file before your spouse does.
 The reasons for this are complex and vary from case to case.
-Therefore, it’s best to explain how it benefits your particular case in a consultation with one of our Las Vegas contested divorce lawyers.
+Therefore, it’s best to explain how it benefits your particular case in a consultation with one of our Las Vegas divorce attorneys.

 Service of Process